jariperttunen/VC_Conversion/CVS2GIT/README.md

 + Create new repository (e.g. *lignum-core*) in GitHub

 Following the example still in lignum-core directory
-+ Check the name of the remote original repository and rename it
++ Check the name of the original just cloned repository (lignum-core.git) and rename it
   + git remote -v
   + git remote rename origin origincvs